-It was when I first came to the United States and found San-J Tamari, I asked myself “what is the difference between tamari and other soy sauces?"
-I was familiar with tamari because I was from the region in Japan where tamari was manufactured the most, but I had never thought about what it was exactly.
+It was when I first came to the United States and found San-J Tamari that I asked myself, "What is the difference between tamari and other soy sauces?"
+I was familiar with Tamari because I was from the region in Japan where Tamari was manufactured the most, but I had never thought about what it was exactly.
 The more I learned about soy sauce, the more fascinated I was.

 History of Japanese Soy Sauce

-Made with about half soybeans and half wheat.
-Fermented.
-Aromatic.
-Sharper taste than Tamari due to the difference of raw materials and a stronger alcoholic fermentation.
-Its flavor flashes off when cooked under high temperature.
-Categorized as "koikuchi" soy sauce in Japan.
+Typical soy sauce is made with about half soybeans and half wheat.
+It is fermented and aromatic, and it has a sharper taste than Tamari due to the difference in raw materials and a stronger alcoholic fermentation.
+Its flavor flashes off when cooked under high temperatures.
+This sauce is categorized as "koikuchi" soy sauce in Japan.

-Made with all soybeans, or primarily soybeans with just a small amount of wheat added.
-Fermented.
-Richer, milder taste than regular soy sauce due to higher concentration of soy protein.
-Holds its flavor after cooked under high temperature.
-Categorized as "tamari" soy sauce in Japan.
+Tamari Soy Sauce is made with all soybeans, or primarily soybeans with just a small amount of wheat added.
+It is fermented, and it features a richer, milder taste than regular soy sauce due to a higher concentration of soy protein.
+This sauce holds its flavor after it's cooked under high temperatures.
+It is categorized as "tamari" soy sauce in Japan.

 Besides verifying a type of soy sauce, there are other factors you should consider in order to choose a good soy sauce.

-- Ingredients – Read the labels.
+Read the labels on the bottle of soy sauce.
 Watch for artificial preservatives, flavors, and colors.
 Common artificial preservatives are sodium benzoate and potassium sorbate.
 Fermented soy sauce doesn't need caramel color or corn syrup.
 Verify whether your soy sauce is non-GMO.
 Avoid chemically processed hydrolyzed vegetable/soy protein.

-- How it’s made – Is it fermented?
+Is the sauce fermented?
 Not chemically processed?
 How long does it take to make?
-Traditional soy sauce is fermented and aged for more than a several months with minimal ingredients.
+Traditional soy sauce is fermented and aged for several months with minimal ingredients.

-- Taste – Only fermentation and aging process can give soy sauce its complex flavor.
+While you can't always try before you buy, taste is one of the biggest factors that can help you choose the best soy sauce for your needs.
+Only the fermentation and aging process can give authentic soy sauce its complex flavor.
 Soy protein from soybeans is broken into amino acids that give the balanced flavors of sweetness, acidity, saltiness, bitterness, and umami.
 The proportion of ingredients also contributes to a different taste.

-- Certifications – Some brands take extra steps to meet standards of various certifications, such as Non-GMO, organic, gluten free, kosher, and vegan.
+Some brands take extra steps to meet standards of various certifications, such as Non-GMO, organic, gluten-free, kosher, and vegan.
 Look for certification logos on the label to ensure the quality.

-- Reduced sodium varieties – High sodium is a concern for many people and there are various reduced sodium soy sauces available.
-However, not all reduced sodium varieties have the same taste and often good taste can be compromised in order to reduce sodium.
+High sodium is a concern for many people, and there are various reduced-sodium soy sauces available.
+However, not all reduced-sodium varieties have the same taste — and often, good taste can be compromised in order to reduce sodium.
 Choose a brand that retains a good, full flavor while reducing sodium.